lsst-dm/dmtn-330/index.md

-Raws will eventually be integrated into the Prompt Publication Service, but they have a slightly different lifecycle (originating outside of Prompt Processing, and being retained forever.)
+Raws will eventually be integrated into the Prompt Publication Service, but they have a slightly different lifecycle (originating outside of Prompt Processing, getting combined into zip files upon unembargo and being retained forever.)
 They are not discussed in detail here.

 Calibrations and ancillaries are currently updated on an ad-hoc basis by the calibration team.
 The calibration team has scripts that are used to